 Causes and Risk Factors

-To illustrate this idea, think of how a car works.
-If the accelerator is broken, the engine can’t get enough gas to move the car as fast as you want.
-Similarly, if your heart's electrical system is not working normally, your body may not receive the extra fuel it needs to take a brisk walk.
+It may help to picture how a car works.
+If the accelerator is broken, the engine can’t get enough gas to move the car very fast.
+Similarly, if your heart's electrical system is not working normally, your body may not get the fuel it needs to take a brisk walk.

-Problems with the S-A node can also show up with a heart rate that is not matched to the work you are doing.
-This is called “chronotropic incompetence.”
-When you have chronotropic incompetence, you may feel tired when you are doing activities.
-This can occur at the beginning, middle, or later in the activity.
-This is caused by a heart beat that is late or not fast enough to give your body the oxygen-rich blood it needs.
+Sinus node problems node can also show up with a heart rate that is not matched to the work you are doing.
+This is called chronotropic incompetence.
+This can cause you to feel tired when you are doing activities because your heartbeat that is late or not fast enough to give your body the oxygen-rich blood it needs.

-Problems with the electrical pathway between the upper and lower heart (heart block)
+- There may be problems with the electrical pathway between the upper and lower heart.

-Heart block may also cause a loss of AV synchrony.
 If the timing of contractions between the upper and lower heart is poor, the ventricles may not fill with enough blood before pumping.
-Your doctor may call this condition asynchrony.
+This is called asynchrony.